codebrew/backbone-rails/README.md

 Now start your server `rails s` and browse to [localhost:3000/posts](http://localhost:3000/posts) You should now have a fully functioning single page crud app for Post models.

+##Note:##
+If you are using the default Rails 4 scaffold generators, you will need to adjust the default JSON show view (IE, 'show.json') to render the 'id' attribute.

+default rails generated show.json.jbuilder

+`json.extract! @post, :title, :content, :created_at, :updated_at, :id`

+Change it to add `id` attribute as well

+`json.extract! @book, :id, :title, :author, :created_at, :updated_at`

+Without adjusting the JSON show view, you will be redirected to a "undefined" url after creating an object.